phasheen/revealjs-cursor/README.md

 ## Credits

-This presentation was created using the [SNUPHEL Reveal.js Template](https://github.com/phasheen/revealjs-snuphel) by Xianghui Xin.
+This presentation was created using the [SNUPHEL Reveal.js Template](https://github.com/phasheen/revealjs-snuphel).

 Built with [Reveal.js](https://revealjs.com) - The HTML Presentation Framework